OpenRTMFP/Cumulus/README.md

 Visual Studio 2008 file solutions and projects are included.
 It finds the external librairies in "External/lib" folder and external includes in "External/include" folder at the root project.
 So you must put Poco and OpenSSL includes/libs in these folders.
+You can find OpenSSL binaries for windows on [Win32OpenSSL].
+Poco builds with Visual Studio interpreter command line (see its readme file about buildwin.cmd), but this is a example for Visual Studio 2010 which build quickly (just in static mode and without Poco samples):

+	buildwin 100 build static_mt both Win32 nosamples devenv

 **Linux/Unix**